-The Transportation (Commuter) Benefit Plan
+The Commuter Benefit Plan

-The Walgreen Transportation (Commuter) Benefit Plan (the "plan") allows you to pay for eligible transportation expenses commuting to and from work through before-tax payroll deductions.
-Deductions are taken out of your paycheck before federal, Social Security, and in most cases, state taxes are computed, saving you money on your taxes.
+The Walgreens Commuter Benefit Plan (the "plan") allows you to pay for eligible transportation expenses commuting to and from work.
+Deductions are taken from your paycheck before federal, Social Security, and in most cases, state taxes are computed, saving you money on your taxes.